 - Can I learn to hear it more easily?

 I’d love to discuss all that but it would take a book.
-Actually a workshop would do it.
-After I started writing this article, I heard the calling to create a workshop and now it’s in the works.
-Love when it flows like that.
+Actually an online course would do it.
+After I started writing this article, I heard the calling to create a tiny course and I hope to get to that.

 My intuition helps me with everyday decisions, including important personal decisions and running my business.
 I notice these benefits: